FionaGuerin/plantestic/README.md

 ## Technologies
 ### Eclipse Modelling Framework (EMF)
 The Eclipse Modeling Framework serves modeling and code generation.
-From a model specification in XMI, it produces an equivalent set of classes in Kotlin.
+From a model specification in XMI, it produces an equivalent set of classes in Java.
 Website: [https://www.eclipse.org/modeling/emf/](https://www.eclipse.org/modeling/emf/)

 ### Gradle